-Net returns are calculated each year and are based on proceeds from commodity sales and expenses incurred.
-PAM uses 'Net Present Value' (NPV) analysis as a dollar received or spent today is different from a dollar received or spent in the future given potential interest earnings forgone (Robinson and Barry 1996).
-The goal is to maximize the sum of all earnings over a 10-year period in today's dollars and choose the strategy with the highest amortized 10-year net cashflows or NPV.
+Cash net returns or profitability is calculated each year and is based on proceeds from commodity sales less operating expenses incurred.
+Ownership charges for equipment and land are treated as sunk costs that would not change with weed management practices and hence profitability estimates are returns to management, equipment and land.
+PAM uses 'Net Present Value' (NPV) analysis as a dollar received or spent today is different from a dollar received or spent in the future given potential interest earnings forgone (Robinson and Barry, 1996).
+The goal is to maximize the sum of all cash net returns over a 10-year period in today's dollars and choose the strategy with the highest amortized 10-year net cashflows or NPV.
 Specifying different interest rates to reflect differences in risk and/or different crop yield improvement over time (apart from yield effects due to weed control) demonstrates the sensitivity of outcomes to interest rate and yield growth expectations.
 Similar sensitivity analyses may also be performed using different input cost and output price trend expectations.